soroush-app/bot-python-sdk/README.md

 ```
+"to" value in above example is chat_id of a bot user.
+You can find it in front of 'from' key in a message that user has sent to your bot.
-More examples are in the [examples](https://github.com/soroush-app/bot-python-sdk/tree/master/examples) folder.
+You can see more examples in the [examples](https://github.com/soroush-app/bot-python-sdk/tree/master/examples) directory.

  ## Contribute ##
  Contributions to the package are always welcome!